STU/QCD Correspondence: Hydrodynamics

-According to the Fig. 5 the shear viscosity for two-charged black hole increased by charge at the interval $0<q<0.8$, and decreased by charge at the interval $0.8<q<1.4$.
+where $r_{h}=\sqrt{-q+\sqrt{2\mu}}$.
+We give plot of the shear viscosity as a function of black hole charge in the Fig. 5.\\ According to the Fig. 5 the shear viscosity for two-charged black hole increased by charge at the interval $0<q<0.8$, and decreased by charge at the interval $0.8<q<1.4$.
 But, thermodynamical stability tell us that allowed value of the black hole charge, in this case, is $q<0.4$.
-Therefore the shear viscosity is completely increasing by $q$ which is totally different with the previous case.
-It is interesting result that the value of a parameter is depend on the number of black hole charge.
+Therefore the shear viscosity is completely increasing by $q$ which is totally different with the previous case.\\ It is interesting result that the value of a parameter is depend on the number of black hole charge.
 A black hole with odd number of black hole charge yields to decreasing function of $q$ for shear viscosity, on the other hand, a black hole with even number of black hole charge yields to increasing function of $q$ for shear viscosity.
 This assertion illustrated by studying three-charged black hole.
 We expect that three-charged black hole yields to decreasing function of $q$ for shear viscosity.\\ In the last case we assume that black hole has three equal charges ($q_{1}=q_{2}=q_{3}=q$).
 In that case we have,

 where,